warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-151-test-work-experience-clients.md

 ## Description

-Create comprehensive RNTL unit tests for `WorkExperienceClientsScreen.tsx`.
+Create full RNTL unit tests for `WorkExperienceClientsScreen.tsx`.
 This screen displays a list of clients for a specific work experience entry.

 ## Current State